Vera Cudjoe: Career change in Toronto

 Cudjoe landed in Toronto on 13 December 1960, and became a registered nurse (RN) in Toronto General Hospital's neurosurgical ward.
 (Note: Cudjoe's qualifications were accepted without additional requirements by Ontario's provincial licensing standards.
 In most cases, however, immigrant nurses faced significant obstacles to skill recognition even with comparable training (Flynn 2016, 505).)
 In her adjustment to the Canadian practice of nursing, Cudjoe found the culture to emphasise administrative duties and rules over patient care, and became disappointed with the field as a result.
-She has recounted an incident involving a paraplegic patient, which she describes as the "one time she lost her cool" and which caused her to be transferred to another ward:[The patient] was asking me some questions, and I was just talking with him.
+She has recounted an incident involving a paraplegic patient, which she described as the "one time she lost her cool" and which caused her to be transferred to another ward:[The patient] was asking me some questions, and I was just talking with him.
 But it was also time to change our shift.
 It was 4 o'clock and everybody was looking at the clock and you had to move.
 And...
 "Just leave the patient, come on, we have to change the notes," and so on...
 I lost my cool that one time.
 They called me and I said: Is this nursing?
 How could you do that?
 How could you just leave a patient who's needing... [to] be more concerned about the time and your statistics and so on?Cudjoe began to look for other career paths.
 On the advice of a friend who had quit nursing to work at Canadian Broadcasting Corporation (CBC), she began studying at Ryerson University, initially to become a radio broadcaster.
 She attended for two semesters but returned to nursing due to financial constraints.
 In the meantime, she continued theatre through Ernie Schwarz's Studio Lab.
 Among her formative experiences from this time was Schwarz's production of Threepenny Opera at the University of Sudbury, in which Cudjoe was cast for the role of Jenny Diver.
 Cudjoe was also selected for training at George Luscombe's Toronto Workshop Productions.